decentralized-identity/trustdidweb-v03/spec/specification.md

       2. `versionTime`
       3. The DIDDoc

-On completing the processing of the [[ref: DID Log]], respond to the DID resolution request, including the application of query parameters such as `?versionId=` and `?versionTime=` with the appropriate DIDDoc version.
+On completing the processing of all entries in the [[ref: DID Log]], respond to the DID resolution request, including the application of query parameters such as `?versionId=` and `?versionTime=` with the appropriate DIDDoc version.

 The following error codes and descriptions may be returned when resolving a DID.